William Prowting Roberts

-W. P. Roberts (1806–1871) was a noted Chartist who became known as the "attorney-general" of the coal miners in the 1840s.
+W. P. Roberts (11 December 1806 – 7 September 1871) was a noted Chartist who became known as the "attorney-general" of the coal miners in the 1840s.

 Family

-William Prowting Roberts was born in Chelmsford, Essex to Revd Thomas Roberts, who was head of the local grammar school, and to a daughter of William Prowting who was surgeon and treasurer of St Luke's Hospital for Lunatics.
+William Prowting Roberts was born in Chelmsford, Essex to Rev. Thomas Roberts, who was head of the local grammar school for 40 years, and to a granddaughter of William Prowting, who was surgeon and treasurer of St Luke's Hospital for Lunatics.

 He married Mary Moody (d.
 1837), daughter of Revd William Moody of Bathamton House, Wiltshire, and had two children, a boy and a girl.
-He then later married Mary Hill Hopkins who he had two sons and two daughters with.
+In 1839 he married Mary Hill Hopkins with whom he had two sons and two daughters.

 Chartism

 Roberts established a legal practice in Bath, Somerset, where he became involved in local politics.
 He became the head of the Bath Working Men's Association.
 His involvement with the Chartist movement subsequently meant that he became friends with Henry Vincent.
 Roberts was a popular public speaker in the West Country where he also defended fellow Chartists in court.
 He himself was sentenced to two years of imprisonment in March 1840 after a turbulent meeting in Devizes, Wiltshire.
 He secured an early release in July 1840 and undeterred by imprisonment he continued his Chartist associations.
 He was delegate to the 1842 convention and was treasurer of the Chartist Co-operative Land Company.
 Roberts stood as Chartist candidate for the General Election 1847 and 1857.
 He arranged a speaking tour for John Frost, leader of the Newport Rising, around the United States.